sithuhein/Angular2-Starter/README.md

 4. Open a browser and navigate to the site/port shown by Superstatic.
 If you use the live reload option then a browser will automatically be displayed and any changes to files will cause it to reload.

+**Note:**

+Bundling isn't used in this project since the overall goal is to provide a starter project for people interested in playing around with an early version of Angular 2.